GitJit-max/learning-linux/chapter/02-basic.md

 [^kirjotuskone]: [Jukka Korpela - Kirjoituskoneista tietokoneisiin, accessed 2025](https://jkorpela.fi/rv/1.1.html).

-### XML [^raymond-xml]
+### XML

-XML (extensible markup language) can be a simplifying or a complicating choice:
+XML (extensible markup language) can be a simplifying or a complicating choice: [^raymond-xml]
-- XML is itself rather bulky.
+- XML is itself rather bulky. [^raymond-xml]
-    - It can be difficult to see the data amidst all the markup.
+    - It can be difficult to see the data amidst all the markup. [^raymond-xml]
 - The most serious problem with XML is that it doesn't play well with traditional unix tools.
 Software that wants to read an XML format needs an XML parser.
-This means bulky, complicated programs.
+This means bulky, complicated programs. [^raymond-xml]

-One application area in which XML is clearly winning is in markup formats for document files.
+One application area in which XML is clearly winning is in markup formats for document files. [^raymond-xml]
 - Compressed XML (such as \*.docx ja \*.odt) combines space economy with some of the advantages of a textual format.
-Notably, it avoids many problems that come with binary formats.
+Notably, it avoids many problems that come with binary formats. [^raymond-xml]

 <a id="binary-formats"></a>

 ## 2.9 Binary formats

-### Textualizers [^raymond-trans]
+### Textualizers

-Whenever you face a design problem that involves editing some kind of complex binary object, the unix tradition encourages asking first off whether you can write a tool <!--analogous to ` $ sng ` or the ` $ tic ` / ` $ infocmp ` pair,--> that can do a **lossless mapping to an editable textual format and back**. <!--There is no established term for programs of this kind, but we'll call them **textualizers**.-->
+Whenever you face a design problem that involves editing some kind of complex binary object, the unix tradition encourages asking first off whether you can write a tool that can do a **lossless mapping to an editable textual format and back**. [^raymond-trans]

-### Browser [^raymond-trans]
+### Browser

 If the binary object is dynamically generated or very large, then it may not be practical or possible to capture all the state with a textualizer.
-In that case, the equivalent task is to write a **browser**.
+In that case, the equivalent task is to write a **browser**. [^raymond-trans]
 - The paradigm example is ` $ fsdb `, the file-system debugger supported under various unixes.
-There is a Linux kernel equivalent called ` $ debugfs `.
+There is a Linux kernel equivalent called ` $ debugfs `. [^raymond-trans]
-- Another example would be ` $ psql `, which is used to browse PostgreSQL databases.
+- Another example would be ` $ psql `, which is used to browse PostgreSQL databases. [^raymond-trans]

 <!--
 > [!IMPORTANT]